Trentham3269/catalog/README.md

 ![App Screenshot](./img/app.png?raw=true)

-The application also provides an endpoint at http://localhost:8000/catalog/api which returns JSON like this:
+The application also provides two JSON endpoints; one for all items at http://localhost:8000/catalog/api and one which is item specific, for example, http://localhost:8000/catalog/Football/Helmet/api

 ![API Screenshot](./img/api.png?raw=true)